dcdpr/did-btcr2/chapters/Index.md

 A ::Map Beacon:: creates a ::Beacon Signal:: that commits to multiple
 ::BTCR2 Update Announcements:: through a ::Beacon Announcement Map::.
-To do so, it constructs a map where the key is the **did:btcr2** identifier and the value is the hash of the corresponding ::BTCR2 Update::, and broadcasts a SHA256 hash of the map in the ::Beacon Signal::.
+To do so, it constructs a map where the key is the **did:btcr2** identifier and the value is the hash of the corresponding ::BTCR2 Update::.
+The Beacon Signal contains a SHA256 hash of the map.

-If a ::BTCR2 Update:: is not publicly discoverable (i.e., is not published to a ::CAS:: under its hash), the only parties that are aware of it are the DID controller and any parties provided it by the DID controller.
-However, any party that has access to or is provided the map is at least aware of the existence of all **did:btcr2** identifiers in the map and the existence of their ::BTCR2 Update Announcements::.
+If a ::BTCR2 Update:: is not publicly discoverable (i.e., is not published to a ::CAS:: under its hash), the only parties with access to the update are the DID controller and any parties they gave it to (etc.).

 For a ::Map Beacon::, proof of non-inclusion of a **did:btcr2** identifier is simply its absence from the map.

 The type of a service defining a ::Map Beacon:: in a DID document is "MapBeacon".